 Featured courses are new courses and ones you may have missed that are recommended by major departments and programs.
-Below is the list of the featured courses offered in Fall 2017.
+Below is the list of the featured courses offered in Spring 2018.

 You may filter by a course tag: